Mooophy/CLRS/ch02/README.md

   Anything greater than lg(n) will make the first term greater than theta(n x lg(n)) and the second term is always postive.
   Hence the largest value is k = lg(n)
 ```
- * The desired value can be found by testing values from range [1, lg(n)].
+ * d.
+The desired value can be found by testing values from range [1, lg(n)].

 ##Problem 2-1 Bubble-Sort
- * One more thing need to prove is that no item in A has been deleted nor item added into A'.In another word, A' must be a permutation of A.
+ * a.
+One more thing need to prove is that no item in A has been deleted nor item added into A'.In another word, A' must be a permutation of A.
- * Loop invariant and its proof for lines 2-4
+ * b.
+Loop invariant and its proof for lines 2-4
 ```cpp
 Loop invariant:
   Prior to each iteration of the for loop, A[j] = min(s) , where set s = { x | x <- A[j, A.length] } .